 Once a researcher has obtained the citation information for the slip law or session law version of a statute, he can proceed in a couple of ways.
 First, he may find a compiled legislative history for his statute.
 Compiled legislative histories are similar to the compilations of historical constitutional documentation referenced in Section 3.6.1.
-Compiled legislative histories may exist as stand-alone works on a single topic, 93 but researchers may also find works that collect and publish multiple compiled legislative histories.
+Compiled legislative histories may exist as stand-alone works on a single topic, but researchers may also find works that collect and publish multiple compiled legislative histories.
 Such collections-at least for Federal legislation--exist both in print and electronically.
-94

 The dominant print source for compiled legislative histories is West's United States Code Congressional and Administrative News (USCCAN).
 Before computers, USCCAN was the easiest way to locate federal legislative history.
-Public Law number, and the USCCAN entry for the Public Law in question would contain a selection of the more useful legislative history documents as chosen by a West editor.
+Researchers would look up federal statutes by Public Law number, and the USCCAN entry for the Public Law in question would contain a selection of the more useful legislative history documents as chosen by a West editor.
 Note that USCCAN only provides select (as opposed to comprehensive) legislative histories and only on select statutes.
 Despite these limitations, USCCAN is useful and ubiquitous enough that it remains the Bluebook preferred source for many citations to legislative history.
-Public Law in question would contain a selection of the more useful legislative histories and only on select statutes.
+86